Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-5/loops-and-arrays.md

 prev: /tutorials/fundamentals/coding-5/intro-to-arrays
 ---

-**Arrays** can be combined with loops, such as **while** or **for** loops, to repeat the same code for each indexed value.
+**Arrays** can be combined with loops, such as **while** and **for**, to repeat the same code for each indexed value.
 For example, teleporting each player in an array to a new place or making an array of parts catch fire.

 To explore looping through arrays, create a disappearing bridge path where parts are placed into an array and then made to vanish one by one.